susam/dotfiles/debian-setup.md

       - Select *DateTime* and click *Add*.
       - Click *Close*.
-      - Select *Audio Mixer* and place it right under the *Workspace Switche* by moving it using the arrow buttons.
+      - Select *Audio Mixer* and place it right under the *Workspace Switcher* by moving it using the arrow buttons.
 Repeat this for *Battery Monitor* and *DateTime*.
       - Select *Workspace Switcher* and click the edit button.
         Set *Number of rows* to `2`.
 Click *Close*.